-Heroin in its purest form is mostly odorless, but when diluted or manipulated can have a vinegar or medicinal smell.
-If black tar or off-white heroin is smoked, the smell will become a stronger vinegar odor.
+Heroin in its purest form is mostly odorless.
+When diluted or manipulated, heroin can have a vinegar or medicinal smell.
+Stronger vinegar odors result when black tar or off-white heroin is smoked.

 How do people use heroin?

-Heroin can be smoked, snorted, sniffed or injected under the skin, into the muscle or intravenously.
+Heroin is smoked, snorted, sniffed or injected under the skin, into the muscle or intravenously.

 What effects does a heroin high have on the body?

 A heroin high is a rush of euphoria, pleasure, and a sense of well-being.
-Pain is gone and it also relieves anxiety and depression.
 Heroin high symptoms include slurred speech, flushed skin, and unnatural happiness.
 Other symptoms can include nausea, vomiting, sleepy eyes and small pupils.
 After the euphoric rush, the user will become very tired and may even fall asleep.
 The high can last minutes, but the drowsiness can last for several hours.

 Help is available.

-Heroin begins as an unbelievable euphoria, so the user keeps coming back for more.
+Heroin effects the body first with an unbelievable euphoria, so the user keeps coming back for more.
 Heroin addiction results in a miserable life, desperately looking for the next euphoria because feeling a natural pleasure is no longer possible.
 Serious long-term health effects may develop.
 Unfortunately for some, drug addiction ends in an untimely death caused by a heroin overdose.
 The positive news is that a person can get help.
-The best approach to treating heroin addiction is medication-assisted therapy combined with counseling, support, and individualized recovery plans.
+Medication-assisted therapy combined with counseling, support, and individualized recovery plans is the best approach to treating heroin addiction is.
 AMC offers you the opportunity to take your life back from the grip of heroin addiction.
 Contact us today and take the steps towards life long recovery!